What is the Nebraska Promise?@headingTag>

 You must meet these four qualifications to receive tuition assistance through the Nebraska Promise program.

-You will qualify for the Nebraska Promise if your family’s annual income is $60,000 (AGI) or below or if you qualify for a Pell Grant.
+You will qualify for the Nebraska Promise if you qualify for a Pell Grant or if your family’s annual income is $65,000 (AGI) or below.
+(See FAQ for definition of family income.)

 You must be a Nebraska resident to qualify for the Nebraska Promise.